dmurraykauai/100-days-of-code/log.md

 ###Day 16: Januray 14, 2017

 **Today's Progress**: @WakaTime says I coded 2 hours 12 minutes.
+Worked w/ the wakatime api a bit.
+CORS errors...
 Started a new create-react-app prototype of ddmachine using the [Conduit app framework here](https://github.com/gothinkster/react-redux-realworld-example-app).

 **Thoughts**: Basically stitching together the ddmachine site by disecting the code and writing a new create-react-app from scratch.
 Much time in the studying mode but keying it all in is good to get the practice, and I know it sinks in better when you key it in rather than copy/paste.
 No real site blueprint yet, other than consuming a few free services and scaffolding a good React app.
 Understanding the scaffolding is a must.